cfcurtis/pdfstitcher-org/_posts/2022-04-22-layers-revamp.md

 ## Download

 If you've gotten this far (or just clicked the link), go ahead and give it a shot!
 Since it was quite a big change to the source code, I'm bumping the version number up a notch, but that doesn't mean there aren't more bugs to be squashed.

+Edit: within hours, several people discovered that the macOS app wasn't behaving.
+Following the principles of [semantic versioning](https://semver.org/) as well as the rules of [PyPi](https://pypi.org/), v0.6 is quickly replaced by {{ page.release }}.

 [<i class='fas fa-download'></i> Download for Windows](https://github.com/cfcurtis/pdfstitcher/releases/download/{{ page.release }}/pdfstitcher.exe){: .btn .btn--primary }